crate/cloud-tutorials/docs/sign-up.rst

 <deploy-to-cluster-aws>`, you will have created your first CrateDB cluster and
 this page will display important information such as average response times, queries, logs, and so on.

+For more information on the CrateDB Cloud Console, refer to `our Console documentation`_.

 .. _sign-up-next: